seven-io/CiviCRM/README.md

-# io.sms77.sms
+# io.seven.sms

-This CiviCRM extension provides a [sms77](https://www.sms77.io) SMS provider for sending/receiving SMS.
+This CiviCRM extension provides a [seven](https://www.seven.io) SMS provider for sending/receiving SMS.

 ## Installation

 - `cd /path/to/civicrm/ext`
-- `git clone https://github.com/sms77io/CiviCRM io.sms77.sms`
+- `git clone https://github.com/seven-io/CiviCRM io.seven.sms`
 - Go to `Administer->System Settings->Extensions`
-- Locate `sms77 SMS provider`and press the `Install` button
+- Locate `seven SMS provider`and press the `Install` button

 ## Setup

 - Navigate to `Administer->System Settings->SMS Providers`
 - Click the button `Add SMS Provider`
-- `Name`: Choose `sms77` and wait for the default values to load
+- `Name`: Choose `seven` and wait for the default values to load
 - `Title`: Use whatever label makes sense to you
-- `Username`: Use one of your sms77 API keys
+- `Username`: Use one of your seven API keys
 - `Password`: Use the corresponding API secret for the API key
 - `API Type`: Set this to `http`
-- `API Url`: Make sure it's set to `https://gateway.sms77.io`
+- `API Url`: Make sure it's set to `https://gateway.seven.io`
 - `API Parameters`: Set a custom sender ID like `from=CiviCRM` or omit the value e.g. `from=`